New Jersey Bankruptcy Lawyer Serving All 21 NJ Counties With 4 Offices

 Whether you are interested in personal bankruptcy filing via Chapter 7 or Chapter 13, or are the owner of a small or large business interested in filing for bankruptcy, Robert Manchel can help you!
 Contact his offices today for more information at 866-503-5655.

-The law offices of Robert Manchel represent New Jersey bankruptcy cases for residents living in these New Jersey Counties: Cumberland, Atlantic, Monmouth, Salem, Gloucester, Camden, Burlington, Hunterdon, Somerset, Middlesex, Ocean, and Mercer.
+The attorneys with Manchel New Jersey Bankruptcy Law represent New Jersey bankruptcy cases for residents living in these New Jersey Counties: Cumberland, Atlantic, Monmouth, Salem, Gloucester, Camden, Burlington, Hunterdon, Somerset, Middlesex, Ocean, and Mercer.